alexfernandez/alexfernandez.github.io/2017/origins-language.md

 At some point in time vowels become first-class citizens.
 With vowels the number of possible syllables grows a bit.
 A proper vowel is represented by the symbol 𝛢 (math Alpha).
-Let us suppose that there are three possible vowels.
+Let us suppose that there are three possible vowels at some point in time, along with the original 12 consonants.
 The number of combinations is now: consonant + vowel + consonant, or 𝛫𝛢𝛫, with 432 combinations, plus the original 12 single-consonant function words 𝛫, for a total of 444 combinations.
-Note that function words may acquire vowels too, to yield simple structures like 𝛫𝛢, in order to increase their number (to 36).
+Note that function words may also acquire vowels to yield simple structures like 𝛫𝛢, in order to increase their number to 36;
+in this case yielding 468 possible words.

 The process of vowel acquisition may require larynx, ear and brain adaptations to generate, hear and process the new grammatical elements.